-Marsh type was recorded for each damage site, as well as the type of vegetation based on the Linscombe and Chabreck 2001 survey (Figure 10.)
+Marsh type was recorded for each damage site, as well as the type of vegetation based on the Linscombe and Chabreck 2001 survey (Figure 10.).
+All 10 nutria damage sites were within fresh marsh during the 2011 survey.

-Fresh marsh continued to be the most affected by nutria herbivory (~ 93%).
-The typical vegetation impacted in fresh marsh was Eleocharis spp. and Hydrocotyle spp., while Schoenoplectus americanus (formerly Scirpus olneyi) and Eleocharis spp. were commonly impacted species in intermediate and brackish marshes.
+Figure 10 Fresh marsh continued to be the most affected by nutria herbivory (~100%).
+The typical vegetation impacted in fresh marsh was Eleocharis spp. and Hydrocotyle spp.